CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 How to Choose a Power Meter?

-The following buyer’s guide is a consolidated version of my in-depth power meter guide.
+This buyer’s guide is a condensed version of my comprehensive power meter guide.

-However, I left out some details to keep this article reasonably long.
-Therefore, if you want to learn more about power meters (why to use them, how they work, etc.), I recommend reading the entire guide.
+I excluded some details to keep this article concise.
+I suggest reading the full guide if you want to learn more about power meters and their benefits.

 Power Meter Type

-There are many types of power meters, including pedal-based, crank arm-based, bottom bracket-based, etc.
+There are various types of power meters, including pedal-based, crank arm-based, bottom bracket-based, and more.

 Power Meter Type | Pros | Cons |